 DO speak to strangers:

-It’s generally a friendly crowd at C2C, partly because we all speak the same country fan language, partly because of the Tennessee whiskey cocktails in the town square.
-At previous festivals we’ve met a Nashville photographer who was over to take backstage shots of Brantley Gilbert and a guy who was carrying Tim McGraw’s guitar.
+It’s generally a friendly crowd at C2C (partly because we all speak the same country fan language , partly helped by the Tennessee whiskey cocktails in the town square).
+At previous festivals we’ve met a Nashville photographer who was over to take backstage shots of Brantley Gilbert, and the guy who was carrying Tim McGraw’s guitar.
 Forget the usual London laws, for one weekend Greenwich is officially a part of Tennessee, so embrace all those American traditions, like eye-contact.
-If you’re going solo, there are several social media country fan groups on sites like MeetUp who arrange unofficial meetings throughout the festival.

-There is a theory in country music fan circles (and by circles we mean the very small circle formed by the writers of this blog).
-The theory has been lazily researched at various gigs and we’ve realised that any man in a black hat (bonus points if it’s a cowboy hat) is instantly 76.9% more attractive.
+There is a theory in country music fan circles (and by circles I mean the one very small circle formed by two writers of this blog).
+The theory has been lazily researched at various gigs and we’ve realised that any man in a black hat (bonus points if it’s a cowboy hat) is instantly 76.9 times more attractive.
 But be warned, not all of them look like Eric Church, Sam Hunt or Tim McGraw when the hats come off.

 What are your tips for making the most of the U.K. and Ireland’s biggest country music festival?
-Let us know in the comment section below, especially if you’ve visited the Dublin branch or Glasgow, which is getting its very own Aftershow parties this year too.
+Let us know in the comment section below, especially if you’ve visited the Glasgow or Dublin branches.

 Good luck and if you spot us (CJ or Judi) at the festival please say howdy.